basilisk-in/Memoir/README.md

 - Notion API: https://developers.notion.com/

 ## 🏁 Final Words
 Memoir brings together OCR, AI, and modern web tech to make your notes searchable, summarized, and exportable.
 Whether you're a student, researcher, or professional, Memoir helps you get more value from your documents.
-We would like to thank CodeForBharat community for organizing this wonderful competition and allowing us to participate in CodeForBharat S2.
+We would like to thank Tech Masters India community for organizing this wonderful competition and allowing us to participate in CodeForBharat S2.